csc-training/summerschool/hpc-ai/demo/Readme.md

 ## Tasks
 Now it's time to run some trainings.
 There are three tasks to be compeleted.
 For each task, remember to monitor the GPU with opening an overlapping job and using `rocm-smi`.
 Does the calculations we did during the lecture match the VRAM usage?
 Also, don't forget to look at the Slurm output file which prints information about the training time.
+After doing each tasks, try to answer the quetions in the questions section.

+As a bouns, you can play with the code and modify some of the hyperparameters and/or the model.
+Discuss the effect of these changes.

-## Task 1
+### Task 1

 In the first task, we will use one single GPU to train the model Starting with `train_cifar100.py` and familiarize yourself with the codebase.